Labeeb1234/warehouse_SAP/README.md

 ### Tasks (Developing the pick and place routine using DECIDER STATE MACHINE)
 ----------------------------------------------------------------
-- creating reach to pose state
+- creating reach to pose state (ongoing)
-- creating status checker and logical state monitor class to monitor feedbacks
+- creating status checker and logical state monitor class to monitor feedbacks (progress dependent on other tasks)
 - creating on and off states for gripper (done) ---> untested